Welcome To Our Blog

 CEO, Nuvepro

-The shift from the textbook learning to learn by hands-on practice has been a gradual process until 2020.
+The shift from textbook learning to learning by hands-on practice has been a gradual process until 2020.
 The pandemic changed the way education is provided and received.

 “I hear and I forget;